Supreme Council of the Armed Forces: Current role

-Over twenty officers sit on the council as of early 2015.
+Over twenty officers sat on the council as of early 2015.
 Based on Law No. 20, however, the defense minister may invite other experts to consult with the council or attend its meetings as he sees fit.
 So while the official SCAF membership may consist of these individuals, the law's flexibility leaves room for other officers—active or retired—to partake in the SCAF's deliberations, signaling the potential emergence of Egypt's newest men on horseback.